apostrophecms/docs/docs/guide/writing-tests-for-modules.md

 This documentation focuses on how to test Apostrophe modules, not Apostrophe itself using integration testing.

 Modules should be stand-alone npm packages.
 They need to be hosted somewhere that our testing can access.
-For this example, we are hosting this module in a github repo.
+For this example, we are hosting this module in a GitHub repo.
 We will use a fictitious module named `article` to illustrate how to write tests for modules.

 ## Requirements